 By: Chris Hodges, editor-in-chief

-Following yesterday’s epic quiz, the 30th anniversary celebration of Metroid continues here at the Chi-Scroller with a ranking of every game in the franchise in order of quality.
+In addition to our longest longest quiz ever about the franchise, the 30th anniversary celebration of Metroid here at the Chi-Scroller is being celebrated with a ranking of the games in the series in order of quality.
 Unlike the worst-to-best list we did for Castlevania awhile back, where the bottom parts of the list had games that were definitely classifiable as “bad,” I personally don’t believe that any of the Metroid games have been truly bad games.
 So even the worst games on this list are still decent games, by my estimation.

 11 – Metroid Prime Hunters